Erv Prasse

 Erwin Theodore "Erv" Prasse (December 1, 1917 – June 18, 2005) was an American multi-sport standout athlete in the 1930s and 1940s, notably in football, basketball and baseball.
 In college he competed for the University of Iowa where he was a second-team All-American and captain of Iowa's 1939 "Ironmen" football team.
 Professionally, Prasse played basketball for the Oshkosh All-Stars in the National Basketball League (NBL), winning two league championships in 1941 and 1942.
 Prasse also played minor league baseball for two years within the St. Louis Cardinals' farm system.

 A native of Chicago, Illinois, Prasse attended Carl Schurz High School.

 Athletic career

 Football

 Prasse played the end position.
 Iowa struggled in his first two varsity football seasons, compiling a 2–13–1 record spanning 1937 and 1938.
-Prasse was an All-Big Ten selection as a junior in 1938, and he was elected captain of the Hawkeye football squad for 1939.
+Prasse was an All-Big Ten selection as a junior in 1938, and he was elected captain of the Hawkeye football squad in 1939.